 Solving condensate issues within the foundry environment

-Compressed air is widely used throughout all casting foundries.
-High variances in temperature across the foundries often mean that significant volumes of condensate (liquid water, or oil /water emulsion) are experienced throughout the compressed system and airlines.
+Compressed air is an expensive but essential utility for casting foundries.
+Due to the fluctuations in temperature across foundries, this often leads to significant volumes of condensate (liquid water or oil /water emulsion) contaminating compressed airlines.

 This condensate enters pneumatic equipment, and often leads to equipment failure or unsatisfactory performance.
-This consequently means refinishing, reworking or even recasting may be required resulting in production downtime or equipment maintenance and repair costs.
+This consequently means refinishing, reworking or even recasting may be required resulting in production downtime, equipment maintenance and repair costs.

-Some key examples of challenges faced with water in compressed airlines are noted below:
+Some key examples of challenges faced with water in compressed airlines include the following:

-- Water in airlines feeding pneumatic tools in the fettling shops will cause seal failures and internal corrosion of the tools.
-Costly repairs or even replacement may be required.
+- Pneumatic tools in the fettling shops experiencing seal failures and internal corrosion

 Get In Touch